Summer Creative Jobs

 Two summer workers painting

-In 2016, Mint hired four young people through Grow Detroit’s Young Talent, the city’s summer youth employment program.
+In 2016, Mint hired three artists and one other young person through Grow Detroit’s Young Talent, the city’s summer youth employment program.
 By 2019, we reached 10 young artists, including two from the University of Michigan Wolverine Pathways internship.
-In 2020, we hired our “Lucky 13” artists and by 2023, we hired 22 Detroit artists.
-Our goal is to continue to grow, slowly and sustainably.
+In 2020, we hired our “Lucky 13” artists and by 2024, we hired 26 Detroit artists.
+See some of their profiles here.

 Youth artists work in a variety of mediums, from lithography to mosaics, mixed media and digital art.
 And they paint.
 Many of the paintings created by our summer workers are donated to an array of local charities through Mint’s Paint Detroit with Generosity campaign.
 Other paintings show up in Mint exhibits and activities, including our first traveling exhibit Heroes: Now and Then, which was featured at the Grand Rapids Art Museum in spring 20201.